atiratree/timelapse-to-video/README.md

 positional arguments:
-  INPUT_DIR             input directory with images OUTPUT                output file which will be saved to mkv format
+  INPUT_DIR             input directory with images OUTPUT                output file which will be saved in mkv format

 optional arguments:
   -h, --help            show this help message and exit